Saros: How to Make the Roguelite Easier – 7 Key Tips

 5. Attributes are build multipliers, not just stat bumps

-A lot of players look at attributes as flat value increases and move on.
-In Saros, that is too shallow.
-Attributes also amplify the perks, weapon traits, and artifact synergies attached to your run.
-That means one smart attribute investment can be stronger than a tempting standalone item that does not connect to anything else.
+A lot of players treat attributes as flat value increases and move on.
+That is too shallow.
+Attributes also amplify the perks, weapon traits, and artifact synergies attached to your run, which means one smart attribute investment can be stronger than a tempting standalone item that does not connect to anything else.

-The game does not always explain this clearly, but the easiest runs usually come from stacking synergy rather than collecting unrelated power.
-When you compare two upgrades, the better one is often the one that strengthens three existing systems at once.
+When you compare two upgrades, the better one is usually the one that strengthens three existing systems at once.

 6. Unlock survival-focused perks before niche power perks

-The exact best early perk names can vary by patch, build path, or what you have already unlocked, but the priority is consistent across most strong advice: buy consistency first.
-In a roguelite, surviving longer means seeing more rooms, collecting more Lucenit, learning more patterns, and getting more chances to turn a shaky start into a strong run.
+The priority is consistent in nearly every strong run: buy consistency first.
+In a roguelite, surviving longer means seeing more rooms, banking more Lucenite, learning more patterns, and getting more chances to turn a shaky start into a strong one.

 • Extra survivability or recovery